 The programs offer various courses during each semester (or quarter) that will help you gain the skills you need.
 Early in your education you will fulfill the general education requirements.
 This means you will participate in classes designed to give you a well-rounded education similar to high school.
 The courses will naturally be at an adult learning level and will cover topics such as science, math, and language arts.

 Once you have completed your general educational courses, you will then take courses in the major.
 For junior high and high school teacher candidates, you will find many of your classes will focus on language arts.
 For elementary school, your courses will continue to focus on general education.

 You will also take elective classes.
 Some of these can be courses that you may want to take just because you have an interest in the subject such as music or art.
 Electives offer you the chance to take classes that are outside your major that you might want to explore for personal enrichment.

 After you complete your core classes and general education courses, you will take part in a teacher-training program that will offer classes preparing you to run a classroom.
 This part of your degree will also have a practicum giving you in-class experience.

 For students that are returning to school and already hold a degree, there is an alternative way for you to become a teacher.
-The ARL is a good option because it does not require you to go back to college to seek another full degree.
+The APPEL is a good option because it does not require you to go back to college to seek another full degree.
 This option will save you time and money and get you into your new career quicker.
-Here are the basic requirements for the ARL:
+Here are the basic requirements for the APPEL: